Zadigo/vue-axios-manager/README.md

 `baseUrl`

-Override the configured domain entirely
+Overrides the configured domain for the endpoint entirely

 > [!NOTE]
-> ⚠️ When specified, both the `domain` and `endpoint` path are ignored
+> ⚠️ When specified, both the `domain` and `dev` values are ignored

 `beforeStart`

 Callback executed just before the request is made

+`completed`

+Hook used after the request is completed

 `watch`